THE NEWADVENTURES OF BAMTAN

 Bat-Mite and Batgirl join Batman and Robin. |

-created a sequel to two shows in one.
-The new show utilized the same character
+shows in one.
+The new show utilized the same character models from their

-models from their previous one reflecting the art style of comic artist Dick Sprang while updating them slightly to reflect advancements in
+previous one reflecting the art style of comic artist Dick Sprang while updating them slightly to reflect advancements in

 animation during the decade between; including rotoscoping various stock